bealers/bealers/README.md

 - 👋 Hi, I’m @bealers
-- 👀 I’m a PHP dev
+- 👀 I’m a PHP dev.

+- I work at [Siftware](siftware.com), where we have been building complex PHP applications for approaching 20 years.

 - 📫 bealers@siftware.com